Louisiana Sports Betting

 Louisiana Sports Betting Bonuses

-Louisiana’s open market approach to licensing establishes a favorable environment for betting bonuses and promotions.
 Large operators with big marketing budgets have opened their wallets in the race to capture new customers in the Louisiana sports betting market.

 Bettors can use the above promo codes and registration links to get site credit, bonus bets, and other incentives for signing up and making their first deposits.

-As for now, the two most common new player sports betting bonuses at Louisiana online sportsbooks are:
+The two most common new player sports betting bonuses at Louisiana online sportsbooks are:

-• Bonus bets: Bettors who lose their first wager receive a refund, either in the form of bonus bets (worse) or site credit (better).
+- Bonus bets: Bettors who lose their first wager receive a refund, either in the form of bonus bets (worse) or site credit (better).
 Those who win their first bet do not get anything out of the promo.

-• Deposit match bonus: Some Louisiana sportsbooks will partially or fully match a bettor’s first deposit with bonus funds.
+- Deposit match bonus: Some Louisiana sportsbooks will partially or fully match a bettor’s first deposit with bonus funds.
 Bonuses are usually subject to wagering requirements, which can range from as low as 1x up to 25x or higher.
 The lower the wagering requirement, the better.

-Louisiana Law on Sports Betting Promotions
+Louisiana Sports Betting Promotion Regulations

 Louisiana law addresses sports betting promotions in passing and marketing in more detail, but it does not go into extensive detail on bonus offers and promotions.
 However, state law requires operators to adhere to numerous consumer protection regulations.